Children's Nursing Education at UCT

-- A Postgraduate Diploma in Critical Care Child Nursing
+- Postgraduate Diploma in Critical Care Child Nursing

-- A Master of Nursing in Child Nursing (NQF 9-Professional Masters)
+- Master of Nursing in Child Nursing (NQF 9-Professional Masters)

 Innovative teaching and assessment methods are used to stimulate critical thinking and learning, as well as to facilitate personal and professional growth.
 Formal lectures are taught by both a core team of expert nurse clinician educators, and by invited external speakers from both nursing and other professional paediatric disciplines.

-This, in conjunction with other leadership development activities, ensures that nurses graduating from our courses are ready to play their part in leading and transforming health care for children in their clinical setting and region.
+This, in conjunction with other leadership development activities, ensures that nurses graduating from these courses at UCT are ready to play their part in leading and transforming health care for children in their clinical setting and region.

-- Developing evidence based knowledge & skills, applicable to local clinical settings
+- Developing evidence based knowledge and skills, applicable to local clinical settings

 - Innovative teaching and learning approaches